-- NOT require the detection of all 6 classes of genomic alterations.
+- 1. NOT require the detection of all 6 classes of genomic alterations.
 In primary peritoneal, fallopian and ovarian cancer, most common variants are single nucleotide variants (SNV, Particularly in TP53), small indels (particularly in ARID1A) and copy number changes (namely amplifications in MDM2 and MDM4).
-The role of TMB, MSI and rearrangements remains to be determined. - 2.
+The role of TMB and gene rearrangements remains to be determined.^{1,2} - 2.
 NOT require the detection of all of these alterations in a single assay. - 3.
 Allow coverage consideration for laboratories that incorporate diverse and complimentary multi-test (not "single test") technologies to analogously assess for clinically relevant genomic aberrations.